SAS-HKU/unified_field_ROS/README.md

 The risk-aware modes keep a short memory of recent scan points and compute a local risk-gradient term.
 This helps avoid areas that were recently observed as risky even when a single scan frame is sparse or noisy.

-The current onboard `pde_risk` mode is a deployable scan-memory risk-gradient approximation.
-It is not yet a full online finite-difference PDE solver.

 A full PDE solver would add an explicit local risk grid and update it every control tick:

 ```text